-Calibration - The adjustment of a measurement system and the determination of its accuracy using known sources and instrument Adjustment measurements. of flow. temperature, humidity, or pressure gauges and the determination of system accuracy should be conducted using standard operating procedures and sources that are traceable to the National Institute of Standards and Technology.
+Calibration - The adjustment of a measurement system and the determination of its accuracy using known sources and instrument of measurements.
+Adjustment flow, temperature, humidity, or pressure gauges and the determination of system accuracy should be conducted using standard operating procedures and sources that are traceable to the National Institute of Standards and Technology.